-We expect our results of operations to continue to be affected by cryptocurrency prices and global cryptocurrency market environment and development trends, as we generated 42.3%, 77.3% and 79.8% of our revenue from sales of our Bitcoin mining machines and related accessories in 2020, 2021 and 2022, respectively, and 48.1%, 5.5% and nil from provision of mining machine hosting services in the same periods, respectively.
-We have halted all mining machine custody services in the PRC at the end of April 2021.
+We expect our results of operations to continue to be affected by cryptocurrency prices and global cryptocurrency market environment and development trends, as we generated 77.3%, 79.8% and 5.5% of our revenue from sales of our Bitcoin mining machines and related accessories in 2021, 2022 and 2023, respectively, and 5.5%, 0% and 0% from provision of mining machine hosting services in the same periods, respectively.
+We halted all mining machine custody services in the PRC at the end of April 2021.
 With the launch of our two cryptocurrency exchange platforms, and our plan to develop and operate future cryptocurrency exchange platforms, we anticipate that we will generate an increasing amount of our total revenue from transaction fees on our platforms in connection with the purchase, sale, and trading of cryptocurrency assets by our customers.
-Due to the continued decline in cryptocurrency prices and major cryptocurrency exchange platforms declaring bankruptcy in 2022, which negatively impacted the crypto currency trading market, we have not generated material revenue from our cryptocurrency exchange products and services.
-As such, any declines in the volume of cryptocurrency assets transactions, the price of cryptocurrency assets, or market liquidity for cryptocurrency assets generally will likely have a material and adverse effect on our results of operations and financial condition.
-We cannot assure you that the Bitcoin price or Bitcoin network transaction fees sincicase to such an extent as to discourage users from using cryptocurrency as a medium of exchange, it may decrease the same time, if transaction fees increase to such an extent as to discourage users from using cryptocurrency exchange businesses.
-Furthermore, fluctuations in cryptocurrency prices, especially in Bitcoin price, can have an immediate impact on the trading price of our Class A ordinary shares even before our financial performance is affected, if at all.
+Due to major cryptocurrency exchange platforms declaring bankruptcy in 2022 and fluctuations in cryptocurrency prices, which negatively impacted the cryptocurrency trading market, we have not generated material revenue from our cryptocurrency exchange products and services.
+As such, any declines in the volume of cryptocurrency assets, or market liquidity for cryptocurrency assets generally will likely have a material and adverse effect on our results of operations and financial condition.
+We cannot assure you that the Bitcoin price or Bitcoin network transaction fees will remain high enough to sustain the demand for our Bitcoin mining machines or that cryptocurrency prices will not decline significantly in the future.
+At the same time, if transaction fees increase to such an extent as to discourage users from using cryptocurrency as a medium of exchange, it may decrease the transaction fees increase to such an extent as to discourage users from using cryptocurrency exchange businesses.
+Furthermore, fluctuations in cryptocurrency prices, especially in Bitcoin price, can have an immediate impact on the trading price of our Class A ordinary shares even before our financial perf

 In addition to the market volatility, various other factors, mostly beyond our control, could impact cryptocurrency prices.
 For example, the usage of cryptocurrency in the retail and commercial marketplace is relatively low in comparison with the usage for speculation, which contributes to cryptocurrency price volatility.
 Renowned persons, including social media influencers, may also publicly discuss their holdings (or the holdings of companies with which they are affiliated) of cryptocurrency or their intent to buy or sell large quantities of cryptocurrency.
-At a minimum, these public statements delivered through social media, such as Twitter, may cause cryptocurrency prices to experience significant volatility.
+At a minimum, these public statements delivered through social media, such as on the X platform (formerly known as Twitter), may cause cryptocurrency prices to experience significant volatility.